 Our Mission and Practice

-We believe we grow our community by engaging intentionally in the farm to fork process and living our vision of creative resiliency.
+We grow our community by engaging intentionally in the farm to fork process and living our vision of creative resiliency.

 Our producers are local, our investors local, and our long-term goals are about transforming the local economy.
-We strive to source our produce and meat from nearby family farms; organize our workplace around joy and liberation; honor the land and our relationship to it; be an incubator for artists; and practice interdependence with other organizations and small businesses who share our values.
+We source our produce and meat from nearby family farms; organize our workplace around joy and liberation; honor the land and our relationship to it; and practice interdependence with other organizations and small businesses who share our values.

 Thank you for your support!